kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 # EWAS tool development / Training / Elixir-CNV community

-Cover slide text
-more text with custom stylin <!-- .element: class="whitetext" -->
+Dr Krzysztof Poterlowicz <!-- .element: class="whitetext" -->

 ---

 ### Topic

-- List item 1
-- List item 2
+- EWAS tool development
-- List item 3
+- Training
+- Elixir-CNV community

 Note:
 this is how you add speaker notes.
 Can view these in presentation mode by pressing "S"